 Click here to view Sintra Map

-To visit the other tourist attractions that I have mentioned in the article, you should drive a car.
+To visit the other tourist attractions that I have mentioned in the article, you should hire a car.

 Are you going to visit Sintra?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!